 9) Titanium and Wood Wedding Band

-This band has a little bit of everything – titanium, deer antler, and a koa wood inlay.
+This band has a little bit of everything – rose gold, tungsten, deer antler, and a koa wood inlay.
 With neutral shades inspired by nature, this ring is a versatile and memorable choice.

 10) Black Plated Tungsten and Koa Wood Band

 Metal meets wood with this eye-catching tungsten ring.
 A beautiful choice for those who can’t decide between an unconventional wooden wedding ring and a traditional metal band.

 11) Gibeon Meteorite and Arizona Ironwood Wedding Band